Georgia Fowler’s Chest-Baring Outfit Wows Fans On Instagram

 Georgia also posted an outdoor picture wearing the same outfit and struck a side pose which provided a glimpse of her perky breasts to send temperatures soaring.
 In the caption, she informed her fans that her outfit was from Alexandre Vauthier and the pic amassed an additional 33,000-plus likes and close to 200 comments.

-That apart, Georgia also recently posed for Maxim – a men’s magazine well-known for posting skin-baring pictures of models from across the globe.
+Aside from that, Georgia also recently posed for Maxim – a men’s magazine well-known for posting skin-baring pictures of models from across the globe.
 In the pic, Georgia left little to the imagination by wearing a shirt that fell down her arms to expose her chest.
 Although her nipples were censored, thanks to her hair, she still left a lot for her fans to drool over.

 In her interview for the magazine, Georgia said that she is all about keeping things simple in her life.